online marriage counselling and couples therapy

 6. Partners should aim for compromise when considering solutions that involve behavioural changes.
 It’s important to discuss the advantages and disadvantages of each solution and find a middle ground that satisfies both partners.

-7. Ultimately, the couple needs to reach an agreement on the behavioural changes that will help to address the problem.
+7. Ultimately, the couple needs to reach an agreement on changes that will help resolve the problem.

 The problem-solving process requires both partners to adhere to these guidelines.
 If a couple struggles to do so, it may indicate the need for acceptance or additional work in marriage counselling or couples therapy before embarking on the problem-solving effort.

-While improved communication and problem-solving skills are essential, addressing the underlying lack of genuine connection in a relationship is equally important.
+While improved communication and problem-solving skills are essential, addressing the underlying lack of genuine intimate connection in a relationship is equally important.
 This lack of genuine connection can manifest in different ways, such as one partner leaning out or expressing that the feelings are gone.
-Various factors can hinder a genuine intimate connection in a relationship.
-If necessary, we delve into and resolve these issues during other stages of our marriage counselling or couple’s therapy.
+Various factors can affect intimacy and hinder an intimate connection in a relationship.
+If necessary, we delve into and resolve these issues in other stages of our marriage counselling or couple’s therapy.

 Identifying and addressing unhealthy communication patterns in marriage is crucial for maintaining a harmonious relationship.
 Recognising criticism, defensiveness, stonewalling, contempt, invalidating, blame and deflection, emotional explosions, passive-aggressiveness, mind reading and avoidance is the first step towards fostering healthy communication.
 Additionally, developing functional expressive and receptive communication skills is essential.
 Expressive communication allows for the open sharing of thoughts and feelings using “I” statements, while receptive communication involves active listening and understanding.
 Additionally, problem identification, solution brainstorming and compromise are key to resolving conflicts.